• Skip to primary navigation

 It is said that the CJNG (Jalisco New Generation Cartel) which have a stronghold on Guanajuato city, amongst others in the region, are one the major cartels that are running the area.

-Is San Miguel de Allende safe?
-Yes, it is!
-It’s a lovely city with a lot to offer and you’ll be able to explore it at your leisure.
+San Miguel de Allende is a lovely city with a lot to offer and you鈥檒l be able to explore it at your leisure.

-Be cautious, plan your trip well, and most of all, have fun.
-San Miguel de Allende is a beautiful place and you should live in the moment while you’re there.
+Be cautious, plan well, and most of all, have fun.
+San Miguel de Allende is a beautiful place and you should live in the moment while you鈥檙e there.

 Many first-time visitors to San Miguel de Allende end up returning and staying more time which says a lot about this UNESCO World Heritage Site.

 By following the tips on this page your time here should be rewarding.
-See more safe places to visit in Mexico for more ideas on where to go.
+See this list of safe places in Mexico to visit for more ideas on where to go.

 is san miguel de allende safe